 A massive hepatocellular carcinoma is a very slow-growing tumor.
 In many cases, it has only attached to the liver tissue in a single liver lobe.
 These types of tumors can be resected with excellent margins.
 Even if a large portion of liver tissue is removed, the liver is the only organ in the body that can regenerate healthy tissue.
 Adding natural science-based supplements and feeding a liver-friendly diet can provide support for the repair and regeneration of liver tissue.
 By removing the affected parts of a dog’s liver, there is a chance of a full recovery.

 The average survival time for dogs that received surgery for hepatocellular carcinoma is about 3-5 years when complete surgical margins were achieved.
-There is a very low probability of recurrence .
+While it was thought previously that there is a very low probability of recurrence , a more recent comprehensive research study shows that recurrence is common regardless of margins.
+A debulking surgery, to remove even part of the tumors, is beneficial for dogs.
 Studies show that even dogs that had surgery with incomplete margins were still expected to survive for an additional 1-2 years .
 Providing liver support in the form of supplements and the appropriate diet may help to extend the quality and quantity of time you have with your dog.

 Surgery can be expensive and in many cases, it may be hard to determine from an x-ray or ultrasound what type of tumor your dog has and how much of the liver is affected.
 If you think that your dog may be a candidate for surgery, please discuss all possible risks and benefits with your veterinarian.